What We Believe and Teach at Christ Church of Oulu

 For a fuller and more detailed account of our beliefs, we refer you to the classic Creeds of the Christian Church and the historical Reformed Confessions of Faith, all of them easily available online: the Apostles’ Creed; the Nicene Creed; the Definition of Chalcedon; the Athanasian Creed; the 39 Articles of Faith of the Anglican Church; the Belgic Confession of Faith; the Heidelberg Catechism; the Canons of Dordt; the Westminster Confession of Faith and Catechisms; the London Baptist Confession of Faith of 1689.

-It is this last confession, the London Baptist Confession of 1689, which perhaps best captures our doctrinal positions as we summarized them above.
+It is this last confession, the London Baptist Confession of 1689, which probably best captures our doctrinal positions as we summarized them above.
 However, we are in basic agreement with all the above listed documents, and see all of them as dependable, helpful and edifying summaries of the faith which was delivered to the saints, and as generally useful and reliable formulations of what the Scriptures teach.

 The London Baptist Confession of 1689